Spoilers For Tuesday’s ‘General Hospital’: Finn Asks Liz About Hayden, Fans Hope For A Rebecca Budig Return

 General Hospital fans have been watching Finn try to scrounge up the courage to propose to Anna, but one interruption after another has held him back.
 During the sneak peek for Tuesday’s show, spoilers hint that he might have another reason to hold back on proposing.
 He will approach Elizabeth and ask if she has talked to her sister Hayden lately, and this already has viewers buzzing.

-Fans know that the last everybody say of Hayden, portrayed by actress Rebecca Budig, she had abruptly left Port Charles and told Finn she’d lost their baby.
+Fans know that the last everybody saw of Hayden, portrayed by actress Rebecca Budig, she had abruptly left Port Charles and told Finn she’d lost their baby.
 However, she remained pregnant and General Hospital viewers have always been quite vocal in wanting the actress and her character to return.

 As The Inquisitr shared previously, ABC executive Nathan Varni teased that the possibility she’d come back existed.
-Unfortunately, he also kept things vague about whether it’d ever happen.
+Unfortunately, he also kept things vague about whether it will ever happen.

 A while back, Hayden sent a letter to Finn and wanted to meet with him.
 He was going to go, with Anna’s support, and he changed his mind at the last minute.
 At the time, he insisted that Hayden was his past and Anna was his future, so it’s interesting that he’s now asking Elizabeth about her.